-Oil sumps on each end of the blower are filled by removing top vent plugs, Item (21), and filling until oil reaches the middle of the oil level sight gauge, Item (37).
+Oil sumps on each end of the blower are filled by removing top vent plugs, Item (25), and filling until oil reaches the middle of the oil level sight gauge when the unit is not operating, Item (45 or 53), DO NOT FILL PAST THE MIDDLE OF THE SIGHT GLASS.

 Initial filling of the sumps should be accomplished with the blower not operating, in order to obtain the correct oil level.
-Approximate oil quantities required for blowers of the various models and configurations are listed in Table 3, page 13.
-Use a good grade of industrial type non-detergent, rust inhibiting, anti-foaming oil and of correct viscosity per Table 2, page 13. \ROOTSTM synthetic oil (ROOTS P/N 813-106-) is specified.
-ROOTSTM does NOT recommend automotive type lubricants, as they are not formulated with the properties mentioned above.
+Approximate oil quantities required for blowers of the various models and configurations are listed in Table 3.
+Use a good grade of industrial type non-detergent, rust inhibiting, antifoaming oil and of correct viscosity per Table 2. \ROOTS synthetic oil (ROOTS P/N 813-106-) is highly recommended and specified.
+ROOTS does not recommend automotive type lubricants, as they are not formulated with the properties mentioned above.

-The oil level should not fall below the middle of the site gauge when the blower is idle.
-It may rise or fall on the gauge during operation, to an extent depending somewhat on oil temperature and blower speed.
+The oil level may rise or fall on the gauge during operation, to an extent depending somewhat on oil temperature and blower speed.

 Proper lubrication is usually the most important single consideration in obtaining maximum service life and satisfactory operation from the unit.
 Unless operating conditions are quite severe, a weekly check of oil level and necessary addition of lubricant should be sufficient.
 During the first week of operation, check the oil levels in the oil sumps about once a day, and watch for leaks.
 Replenish as necessary.
 Thereafter, an occasional check should be sufficient.
 It is recommended that the oil be changed after initial 100 hours of operation.
-Frequent oil changing is not necessary unless the blower is operated in a very dusty location. oil temperature increases by increments of $15-18^{\circ}F$ ( $8^{\circ}C - 10^{\circ}C$ ), the life is reduced by half.
-Example: Oil temperatures of $210-216^{\circ}F$ ( $99^{\circ}C - 102^{\circ}C$ ) will produce life expectancy of 1/4 or 500 hours.
-Therefore, it is considered normal to have oil change periods of 500 hours with petroleum based oils.
+Frequent oil changing is not necessary unless the blower is operated in a very dusty location.

-Normal life expectancy of petroleum based oils is about 2000 hours with an oil temperature of about $180^{\circ}F(82^{\circ}C)$ .
-As the oil temperature increases by increments of $15-18^{\circ}F(8^{\circ}C - 10^{\circ}C)$ , the life is reduced by half.
-Example: Oil temperatures of 210-216^{\circ}F(99^{\circ}C - 102^{\circ}C) will produce life expectancy of 1/4 or 500 hours.
+Normal life expectancy of petroleum based oils is about 2000 hours with an oil temperature of about $180^{\circ}F$ ( $82^{\circ}C$ ).
+As the oil temperature increases by increments of $15-18^{\circ}F$ ( $8^{\circ}C - 10^{\circ}C$ ), the life is reduced by half.
+Example: Oil temperatures of 210-216°F ( $99^{\circ}C - 102^{\circ}C$ ) will produce life expectancy of 1/4 or 500 hours.
 Therefore, it is considered normal to have oil change periods of 500 hours with petroleum based oils.